 2. They Are Plentiful in the Pantanal in Brazil

 Jaguars prefer to live in areas where there is a lot of water, although they can be found in drier areas.
 They thrive in rainforests and swamplands because prey is much more plentiful.
 Unfortunately, their numbers seem to dwindle in most areas, except in the Pantanal in Brazil.
 Fortunately, they are thriving in this area and can sometimes be spotted.
 People are more apt to see a wild jaguar in late April to early November when the terrain is drier because their prey is more concentrated, causing them to hunt more frequently.

 3. Jaguars Are Classified by Their Rosette Shape Spots

 Jaguars are often confused with leopards and cheetahs.
 Although if you see them in the wild, it would be clear, as only jaguars live in South America.
 The only other similar-sized cat in the same area is the cougar, but they do not have spots, whereas a jaguar does.
 Jaguars are also much more broadly built, giving them a more powerful appearance.

 The most distinguishable difference between a leopard and a jaguar is the shape of their spots.
 Jaguars have rosette-shaped spots that have spots inside the rose-shaped marking.
 Leopards also have similarly shaped spots, except the rosette shape does not have a spot inside the flower-shaped marking.

 4. They Are Strong Swimmers and Climbers

 Another thing that sets jaguars apart from other large cats is their love of water.
 They are known to jump in the water and swim very well from one side to another of a pond, lake, or narrow river.

 With their strong legs, they are also built to be excellent climbers.
-They often will scale a tree in order to get a better vantage point towards prey.
+They often scale a tree to get a better vantage point towards the prey.
 They may even pounce on unsuspecting prey below, jumping right out of the tree.

 5. Jaguars Are Solitary Animals